• About

 Why would I stop doing something that is obviously beneficial for my child just because it goes against a societal norm?
 Aren’t we taught from an early age not to care what other people think about us?!
 I mean, come on!

 However, as much as I’d like to say sticking it to the man comes easy for me, it doesn’t.
 I like to arm myself with as many facts and as much knowledge as I can.
-Partially to guard myself against naysayers and partially to have as a reminder to myself when I feel people wearing me down.
+Partially to guard myself against naysayers and partially to have as a reminder when I feel people wearing me down.
 That way next time someone says, “Oh, you still breastfeed?” in a less than favorable tone I can say, “Yes, according to research the longer a child breastfeeds the higher their cognitive achievement, so I thought why not!”

 If you’re like me and want to continue breastfeeding your child but need some science to back up your decision, then keep reading, take notes, and get your comebacks ready!